Roman Republic

 Now in the British Museum (BM 85977): image from the museum website

-The first inscription in the table (RIME 1.9.3.9; CDLI, P431084) is known from some 40 surviving bricks (one of which is illustrated above) from Tell K at Girsu, the site of the Ningirsu temple that had been rebuilt by Ur-Nanshe, Eanatum’s grandfather: after recording that Eanatum had defeated:
+This inscription is known from some 40 surviving bricks (one of which is illustrated above) from Tell K at Girsu, the site of the Ningirsu temple, which had been rebuilt on a platform over the original temple by Ur-Nanshe, Eanatum’s grandfather: after recording that Eanatum had defeated:

 1. KUR NIMki (the country/mountain of Elam);